awsdocs/aws-chatbot-admin-guide/doc_source/related-services.md

 AWS Health provides visibility into the state of your AWS resources, services, and accounts\.
 It provides information about the performance and availability of resources that affect your applications running on AWS and guidance for remediation\.
 AWS Health provides this information in a console called the Personal Health Dashboard \(PHD\)\.

 AWS Health directly supports CloudWatch Events notifications\.
-You configure [CloudWatch Events rules](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/Create-CloudWatch-Events-Rule.html) or [EventBridge rules](https://docs.aws.amazon.com/eventbridge/latest/userguide//create-eventbridge-rule.html) for AWS Health, and specify an Amazon SNS topic mapped in AWS Chatbot\.
+You configure [CloudWatch Events rules](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/Create-CloudWatch-Events-Rule.html) for AWS Health, and specify an Amazon SNS topic mapped in AWS Chatbot\.

 For more information, see [Monitoring AWS Health Events with Amazon CloudWatch Events](https://docs.aws.amazon.com/health/latest/ug//cloudwatch-events-health.html) in the *AWS Health User Guide*\.